T

 landmark

-Famous for its thousands of vibrant red torii gates that wind through the forested mountainside.
+Famous for its thousands of vibrant red torii gates that wind up a mountainside.
 It's a visually spectacular and spiritually significant Shinto shrine dedicated to Inari, the god of rice.

 2. Midday